-We expect to generate additional revenues from the FITEL Regional Projects to be operated by us by enabling cellular carriers and other service providers to acquire capacity over these networks to address the growing need for voice, data, and internet in these regions, as well as the development of platforms for e-learning, e-health and similar applications.
-These additional revenues together with the revenue from the operation of the networks will be part of our Fixed Networks segment revenues, while the construction of the FITEL Regional Projects is accounted under our Terrestrial Infrastructure Projects segment (see in this Item below).
+We have been awarded large-scale government contracts to build and operate, and in certain cases, to, transfer fiber and wireless networks of PRONATEL in Peru, namely the Peru Regionals Projects.
+We expect to continue to generate additional revenues from the PRONATEL Regional Projects to be operated by us by enabling cellular carriers and other service providers to acquire capacity over these networks to address the growing needs for voice, data, and internet in these regions, as well as the development of platforms for e-learning, ehealth and similar applications.
+These additional revenues together with the revenue from the operation of the networks are part of our Fixed Networks segment revenues, while the construction of the PRONATEL Regional Projects is accounted under our Terrestrial Infrastructure Projects segment (see in this Item below).

 Our first project in Colombia was awarded to us in 1999 by the government and was followed by several projects under which Gilat Colombia operated large networks encompassing thousands of rural sites and provided broadband internet connectivity, telephony, fax and other services.
 In December 2013, we were awarded a project, as part of the Kioscos Digitales project by the Ministry of ITC, for provision of internet/telephony connectivity for assimilation of educational and small communities in 1903 Kioscos sites in rural areas.
-The contract term was extended several times with the last extension ending in the second quarter of 2019.
-This project, from its initiation and including all its extensions, is expected to generate aggregate revenues of approximately 312 billion Colombian Pesos (approximately \$103 million).
-During 2015, we recorded an impairment of long lived assets charge of \$10.1 million related to the Kioscos Digitales project.
-For more information, see ITEM 5.A - "Operating and Financial Review and Prospects - Operating Results - Impairment of Intangible Assets and Long-Lived Assets".
+The contract term was extended several times and concluded in May 2019.
+This project generated revenues of 312 billion Colombian Pesos (approximately \$103 million) over the life of the contract.